Geosoft2/geosoft2-2020/tiledb/@Fmazin-handout.md

 So these are the basics of how TBA Arrays work.
 If you want to find out more you can read the [docs](https://docs.tiledb.com/main/).

 ## 2. How can it be used in geoinformatics?

 This project has lot of promise for geoinfromatics because geospatial data was one the key use cases the deleopers had in mind [5].
 The array data format as shown above can be used for 2D raster data.
 But it can also represent other data like a point cloud as a sparse 3D array or data with time component.

 The array format is really cloud friendly, which makes it a good solution for the ever growing data files.
 And you can integrate it different programming languages at the same time.
 It has also Integration with some geospatial libraries like [GDAL](https://en.wikipedia.org/wiki/GDAL), [PDAL](https://pdal.io/) or [rasterio](https://github.com/mapbox/rasterio) [8].

 The fast slicing which is enabled through the special data indexing is also very practical for geoinformatics.
 So that you can get subarrays of areas of interest fast.

+## 3. Personal experience

+I have tried the R api of TDB embedded.
+Unfortunately i'm not the greatest in R and the [R api](https://tiledb-inc.github.io/TileDB-R/reference/index.html) is rather poorly documented in my opinion at least in contrast to [Python and C++ versions](https://tiledb-inc-tiledb.readthedocs-hosted.com/en/1.6.3/index.html).
+So my experience is pretty limited.
+But i managed to set up a simple dense array.
+This is however the script is more less copie and pasted from the [tdb docs](https://docs.tiledb.com/main).

+In my experience it is rather complicated to set up a simple array.
+But you can really finetune every little bit  and in the end i think you really have a powerful data structure.
+However i would presue TDB embedded in R because of the lack of documentation and would turn to the Python api.
+Then you could test the interoperability between Python and R. I have included the commented R script in this folder so you can see these points in more detail.

+Also i have tried to run the TDB geospatial docker image.
+The download works just fine unfortunately i am not able to get it to read my files from the windows directories.
+Maybe this isn't an issue in Linux.
+But as it stands i can not say anymore about this particular program.

-## 3. Conclusion
+## 4. Conclusion

 So these are key things you should keep in mind about TileDB:

 Database Feature | TileDB